-6. Active Risk Management
+6. Our Risk Management Approach

-Our active risk management is a five-step process - Define and enable; identify and assess; manage; aggregate and report; and govern.
+Our risk management is a five-step process - Define and enable; identify and assess; manage; aggregate and report; and govern.
+The objective of our risk management approach is to ensure the right balance of risk and return, through informed decision-making and controlled risk-taking.
 Governance is covered across this RMP document for various activities and risk types.
 Hence this section will have specific focus on the first four steps of the active risk management approach.